Penile Frenulectomy at Our Calgary Alberta ClinicMarwan Nasr2019-01-17T14:12:40-06:00

 Some men experience pain due to a tight band of skin between the shaft of the penis and the glans on the underside of the penis.
-It can occur in both circumcised and uncircumcised men.
-It can cause pain with erections or bleeding during sex due to micro-trauma.
+This “frenulum breve” can occur in both circumcised and uncircumcised men and it can cause pain with erections or bleeding during sex due to micro-trauma.

 Frenulectomy or Frenuloplasty to Resolve Penis Discomfort